BrilliantPlugins/wp-geometa/readme.txt

-There is more developer documentation in the GitHub repository and I'd love to get pull requests and bug reports over there (but I'll take them via SVN too if that's what you like better!).
+There is more developer documentation in the GitHub repository and I'd love to get pull requests and bug reports over there (but I'll take them via SVN too if that's what you like better).

 == Upgrade Notice ==